PeymanJalali/academic-kickstart/content/home/experience.md

   date_end = ""
   description = """
   Responsibilities include:
+ * Researched and implemented various measures to assess machine learning fairness and bias, using Independence, Separation, and Sufficiency tests.
+Identified several models with fairness biases against certain demographics and recommended appropriate remediation recommendations to avoid significant regulatory scrutiny and potential reputational risks for Wells Fargo
+* Responsible for validating modeling framework, methodology, procedures and code library to support various marketing and fraud models at Wells Fargo; key deliverables include, resolution of all regulatory issues, standardizing code and validation procedures and building reproducible python workflows to accelerate team's performance

-  * Quantitative model validation
+  #* Quantitative model validation
-  * Identify and mitigate key model risks
+  #* Identify and mitigate key model risks
-  * Ensure fair and responsible usage of AI
+  #* Ensure fair and responsible usage of AI
   """

 [[experience]]